arbaaz29/portodoXproxhome/content/docs/guacamole.md

 - Cross-Platform

-    - Works on any device with a modern browser — including smartphones and tablets.
+    - Works on any device with a modern browser, including smartphones and tablets.

 - Protocol Support